 It is a time-intensive method to produce a cold brew.
 Cold brew is all about the process of brewing the coffee than the coffee’s serving temperature.
 You grind beans for a cold brew and steep them for a prolonged time at room temperature, usually between 12 and 16 hours.

 Cold brew will likely be darker than your iced coffee since it’s been brewing for so long.
 Here’s our how-to-make cold brew recipe if you want to learn more.

-The cold coffee brew, would not come into touch with the ice until you drink it.
+The cold coffee brew would not touch the ice until you drank it.
 But what we’re interested in is Iced Coffee.
 You take a hot cup and transform it into a cool one.
-Using your preferred brewing process, you can brew the coffee like you usually would, and then you add it to ice via the methods listed below to dilute the flavor slightly without removing it.
+Using your preferred brewing process, you can brew the coffee like you usually would and then add it to ice via the methods listed below to dilute the flavor slightly without removing it.

 Making iced coffee from hot coffee

-Now that we have the essential distinction out of the way, let’s have a closer look at transforming the hot coffee into good iced coffee.
+Now that we have the essential distinction out of the way, let’s look at transforming hot coffee into good iced coffee.

 Phase 1: brew the coffee

 - Your first move is brewing the pot of coffee or a double shot of espresso.

 The espresso is the outlier.
 If you’re fortunate enough to have an espresso machine at home, you’re probably pulling shots concentrated enough to withstand a bit of dilution.
 It’s easy to drop your shot into a cup of ice with a few ounces of water to make an iced Americano.